Perfect Project: 1964 Chevrolet Impala Two-Door Hardtop – SOLD!

 What is the perfect classic car project?
 From our perspective, it’s one in which the bulk of the hard stuff is already completed by someone else with their time money.
 Whether it’s due to losing interest or other personal factors, they have decided to sell their project before it’s complete.
-This 1964 Chevrolet Impala two-door hardtop currently listed here on Craigslist in Indiana, Pennsylvania (Pittsburgh) checks all of the right boxes for us and is at a point where the next caretaker can either restore the car or more likely, follow the Street Machine, Restomod, or Low Rider path.
+This 1964 Chevrolet Impala two-door hardtop originally listed on Craigslist in January 2022 in Indiana, Pennsylvania (Pittsburgh) checks all of the right boxes for us and is at a point where the next caretaker can either restore the car or more likely, follow the Street Machine, Restomod, or Low Rider path.

 First is the paint and bodywork.
 This 1964 Chevrolet Impala Hardtop features a fresh paint job on what the seller describes as a solid “NO putty” body.
 As long as you like the color, all is good.
 Next is the interior.
 While the current custom cloth and vinyl presents very nicely, you have the chance now to either have door cars made to match or go with a complete restoration quality replacement interior.
 Next is the drivetrain.
 This example features a non-original but freshly rebuilt 350 cubic inch small block V8 paired with a TurboHydramatic 350.
 He mentions the availability of a 409 motor but makes no claims it’s from this car.
 Finally, is the trim.
 The seller states all the trim needed is included.
 This project car checks all the right boxes that someone can buy it not as a winter project and still have it road-ready in time for summer.